- Version Introduced:10.8.1

 Description: Optional boolean parameter to only consider the parent network routes that were edited by the logged in portal user.
 The user name is used as a filter on the Editor field of the parent network feature class.
 The default value is true.

-Description: Optional parameter to specify whether the response reports the time edits that were applied.
+Optional parameter to specify whether the response reports the time edits that were applied.
 If returnEditMoment=true, the server returns the time edits that were applied in the response's editMoment key.
-The default value for this parameter is false.
+The default value is false.

 Results returned from applyEdits are organized layer by layer.
 If returnServiceEditsOption is set to originalAndCurrentFeatures, each layer can have edited features returned in an editedFeatures object.